Skip to main content

 $documents = DB::table('documents')

-->whereVectorSimilarTo('embedding', 'Best wineries in Napa Valley')
+->whereVectorSimilarTo('embedding', 'the best wineries in Napa Valley')

 ->limit(10)